PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4906" title="GS: Use stream buffer for vertices/indices/uniforms" authors="stenzek" >}}

-This will certainly help AMD GPUs on Windows but it does help NVIDIA GPU users too as the default behavior was to stall (essentialy wait and stop for new instructions) which caused bad performance.
+This will certainly help AMD GPUs on Windows but it does help NVIDIA GPU users too as the default behavior was to stall (essentially wait and stop for new instructions) which caused bad performance.

 These charts below lists 3 different systems that will give you an easier way to tell how much it could help: